This post contains affiliate links.

 Want more tips and techniques for keeping your home clean?

-Check out this bestselling book on Amazon: Complete Book of Home Organization, the Complete Book of Clean, a foolproof, eco-friendly guide to cleaning your home.
+Check out this bestselling book on Amazon: The Complete Book of Clean, a foolproof, eco-friendly guide to cleaning your home.
 Amazon reviews have given this book 5 stars and you can find it in paperback or Kindle edition!